Tests and Code Quality

 You'll name all of your projects' jobs using this structure: <project type>-<project name>-<job type>.
 You're more than welcome to change this structure.
 Just be consistent with your naming.

-Take note of the registry.gitlab.com/<your-gitlab-username>/talk-booking:cicd-python3.11-slim image that we used to run the service-talk-booking-code-quality job.
+Take note of the registry.gitlab.com/<your-gitlab-username>/talk-booking:cicd-python3.14-slim image that we used to run the service-talk-booking-code-quality job.
 This is the same image that we built in the build-python-ci-image job.

-Within before_script, we moved to the appropriate directory and installed the Python dependencies with Poetry.
-We then defined all of our code quality checks inside script.
+Within before_script, we moved to the appropriate directory and installed the Python dependencies with uv.
+We then defined our code quality checks inside script.
 If any of the checks exit with a non-zero code, the job will fail.
-Black and isort both run in check mode.
-We also used the Black profile with isort to ensure compatibility with Black.
+Ruff handles both linting (ruff check) and formatting verification (ruff format --check), replacing several separate tools (Flake8, Black, isort, and Bandit) with a single, much faster tool.

 max-complexity = 10